 xTL*: a synthetic liquid fuel.
-It can be produced from biomass (BTL), from gas (GTL), from coal (CTL) of from vegetable oils (HVO).
+It can be produced from biomass (BTL), gas (GTL), coal (CTL) or vegetable oils (HVO).
 CO2 benefit can vary from -50% to -90% pending on used feedstock.

 BIODIESEL**: B30 or B100

 CNG***: -70% CO2 from well to wheel achieved with biogas.

 Emission standards for trucks are many years ahead of those for cars.
 Particulates, NOx and all other polluting emissions limits have been reduced almost down to zero, especially with the current Euro VI-D standard.
 Replacing old generation vehicles with recent ones will therefore considerably contribute to the reduction in emissions.